9 Best Air Miles Credit Cards in Singapore (2023)

 Rewards to Miles Conversion for Selected Airline Partners

-The main drawback?
-You need to spend at least $300 in a calendar month in order to qualify for the miles.
-That’s a bummer considering most air miles cards don’t have minimum spending requirements.
+You’ve probably guessed the main drawback to the Maybank Horizon Card.
+You need to spend at least $800 in a calendar month in order to qualify for the 2.8 miles earn rate.
+That’s a bummer considering a lot of air miles cards don’t even have minimum spending requirements.

 Back to top